-Since 1994, Sonoma County Ag + Open Space has offered a competitive Matching Grant Program (MGP) for urban open space, agriculture, restoration, and recreation projects located in incorporated cities and other residential communities throughout the county.
-With an ongoing commitment to program improvement, increasing equity, and expanding transparency to best serve all Sonoma County communities, on March 5, 2024, our Board of Directors approved a significant revision to the MGP and launched the Community Spaces Matching Grant Program (CSMGP), a two-year pilot program incorporating inclusive grant making best practices with annual funding of \$3 million.
+Since 1994, Sonoma County Agricultural Preservation and Open Space District (Ag + Open Space) has offered a competitive Matching Grant Program (MGP) for urban open space, agriculture, restoration, and recreation projects located in incorporated cities and other residential communities throughout the county.
+With an ongoing commitment to program improvement, increasing equity, and expanding transparency to best serve all Sonoma County communities, on March 5, 2024, our Board of Directors approved a significant revision to the MGP and launched the Community Spaces Matching Grant Program (Community Spaces MGP), a two-year pilot program incorporating inclusive grant making best practices with annual funding of \$3 million.

 In 2024, the first funding cycle of the two-year pilot, seven highly competitive projects submitted full applications requesting \$6,844,426 in funding.
-The Staff CSMGP Committee engaged in a thorough application review process and made an initial funding recommendation of six projects for a total of \$4,063,042, which exceeds the initial \$3 million funding authorization.
-Staff makes this recommendation contingent on supplementing the authorized \$3 million for the 2024 funding cycle by borrowing from the 2025 funding cycle, thereby reducing the 2025 funding from \$3 million to \$1,936,958.
+The Staff Community Spaces MGP Committee engaged in a thorough application review process and made an initial funding recommendation of six projects for a total of \$4,063,000, which exceeds the \$3 million funding authorization by \$1,063,000.
+Staff makes this recommendation contingent on supplementing the authorized \$3 million for the 2024 funding cycle by borrowing from the 2025 funding cycle, thereby reducing the 2025 funding from \$3 million to \$1,937,000.
+Staff initial funding recommendations are included in Table 1.